oliv-k/99math-bot/README.md

 # How to use
 1. Right now you can only use Firefox, but you can change it easily yourself if you know how.
 2. For it to work you need 'selenium' and 'geckodriver' or other driver for you browser.
-3. To start it you just enter the code for the game and name and it should work right away.
+3. To start it you just enter the code for the game and a name and it should work right away.